Kosaraju's algorithm: The algorithm

 Trivial variations are to instead assign a component number to each vertex, or to construct per-component lists of the vertices that belong to it.
 The unvisited/visited indication may share storage location with the final assignment of root for a vertex.

 The key point of the algorithm is that during the first (forward) traversal of the graph edges, vertices are prepended to the list L in post-order relative to the search tree being explored.
 This means it does not matter whether a vertex v was first visited because it appeared in the enumeration of all vertices or because it was the out-neighbour of another vertex u that got visited; either way v will be prepended to L before u is, so if there is a forward path from u to v then u will appear before v on the final list L (unless u and v both belong to the same strong component, in which case their relative order in L is arbitrary).

+The depth-first visiting pass groups vertices into one contiguous block per strongly connected component.
+The blocks themselves will be arranged in a topologically sorted order.

 This means, that each element n of the list can be made to correspond to a block L[i_{n-1}: i_{n}], where the block consists of all the vertices reachable from vertex n using just outward edges at each node in the path.
-It is important to note that no vertex in the block beginning at n has an inward link from any of the blocks beginning at some vertex to its right, i.e., the blocks corresponding to vertices i_{n}, i_{n+1}, … N in the list.
+No vertex in the block beginning at n has an inward link from any of the blocks beginning at some vertex to its right, i.e., the blocks corresponding to vertices i_{n}, i_{n+1}, … N in the list.
 This is so, because otherwise the vertex having the inward link (say from the block beginning at n' ≥ i_{n+1}) would have been already visited and pre-pended to L in the block of n', which is a contradiction.
 On the other hand, vertices in the block starting at n can have edges pointing to the blocks starting at some vertex in {i_{n}, i_{n+1}, … N}.